-Peters says he went to Libya for reasons of the heart.
+But, Peters says he went to Libya for reasons of the heart.
 Unfortunately, it doesn’t look like love or money is in his immediate future: Saadi’s bank accounts are frozen, and he has cooled communication with Peters while they are both under scrutiny for involvement in crimes against humanity.

 VICE: How did you come to work for Saadi Gaddafi?

 Peters: In 2000, I provided him with security at the Olympics in Australia, and then again in 2008 at the film festival in Toronto.
-I recognised him, obviously, because he kind of stands out.
+I recognized him, obviously, because he kind of stands out.

 Would you say you and Saadi are friends?